Inspiring Story of the Week: MR. HOOTS AND ME by Rodney Stotts

 The Earth Conservation Corps started a program to educate people on the importance of raptors, birds of prey including hawks, eagles, vultures, kites, ospreys, falcons, and owls.
 One day a non-releasable owl named Mr. Hoots was introduced into the program.
 Rodney remembers that day in 1998 as if it were yesterday.
 He was standing there, this slender black guy from the ghetto, with a Eurasian eagle-owl on his arm, a bird that to him seemed as big as a dog.
 Ron felt every range of emotion you can possibly imagine: excitement, fear, love, anxiety . . . and then, when he put that owl down, he felt empty.
 Somehow he sensed that this eagle was about to change his life.
 And it did.

 Is Rodney stronger today?
 You bet!
 He is now a man who has turned a once bleak life into a life of purpose, all channeled through an owl named Mr. Hoots.
+And now his missionis is to help other endangered youth turn their lives around too.

 Read Mr. Hoots and Me, now published in